Naimish240/FRIENDS_Analysis/README.md

 2. **Is there an observable correlation between the overall dramaticity of an episode and the subsequent episode's view count?**

-To make the problem statement as subjective as possible, the term "feel" is taken as a combination of the polarity and subjectivity of each line of dialogue, for each character.
+To make the problem statement as subjective as possible, the term "feel" is taken as a combination of the average polarity and subjectivity of each line of dialogue, for each character.

 Similarly, we measure the "drama" in an episode by taking the mean and standard deviation of polarity and subjectivity of each episode, for each character.